-SMEs can struggle to find the right HR software for their needs, as there are a variety of options out there, from the most basic platforms to more expensive custom options.
-Here we’ll run through the HR software modules that help SMEs manage their staff while getting value for money.
+SMEs can struggle to find the best HR software for their needs, as there are a variety of options out there, from the most basic platforms to more expensive custom options.
+Here we’ll run through the core HR software modules that help SMEs manage their staff while getting value for money.
 By focusing on the core HR modules, you can choose a system that’s right for your setup.

 HR software modules for the level you need

 Be careful about the complexity level of the HR system you choose.
 If there are too few HR software modules and functions in the system, you may need to take on other systems to get the functionality you need.
-On the other hand, if you get a HR platform that’s too complex, you may be paying more than you need.
+On the other hand, if you get an HR platform that’s too complex, you may be paying more than you need.
 Plus, your staff may be less likely to fully engage with the system without a significant amount of training.